The whole thing takes longer

 The task creator never knows all the needs of the project before it starts.

 The needs arise as the project progresses, when users try the system, or when markets change.
-The programmer or developer cannot predict which changes and additions the task creator brings - therefore, IT projects always take longer than you expect.
+The developer cannot predict which changes and additions the task creator brings - therefore, software projects always take longer than you expect.

 By making small and short projects, you reduce the risk of losing money, as you can change courses after each small project if what has been finished turns out to be wrong.